What Is Keto Diet?

 Cheese is a textbook example of Keto-friendly food.
 It is high in fat, has close to zero carbs, and has the bonus of being quite tasty.

 Other nutritional elements associated with cheese include calcium which is great for muscle mass and strength.
-Cheese also contains conjugated linoleic acid (CLA) which has been linked to weight loss and general body wellness.
+Cheese also contains conjugated linoleic acid (CLA), linked to weight loss and general body wellness.

 5. Lean Meat and Poultry